srinathln7/zkp-authentication/MAIN.md

 The `main` package serves as the main entry point for the ZKP Authentication CLI application.
 It initializes the command-line flags, starts the gRPC server in the background (if the `--server` flag is specified), and executes Cobra commands otherwise to handle CLI subcommands.
 The application gracefully shuts down the server upon receiving a shutdown signal and logs any errors that occur during execution.

 1. **init Function:**
-   - The `init` function is used to set up the command-line flags for the application.
+   - The `init` function is used to set up the command-line flags for the application prior to the execution of our `main` function.
-   - It calls the `SetupFlags` function from the `cmd` package, which sets up the flags for user and password.
+   - It calls the `SetupFlags` function from the `cmd` package, which sets up the flags for user `-u` and password `-p`.

 2. **main Function:**
    - The `main` function is the main entry point of the ZKP Authentication CLI application.